francescotosoni/crc/README.md

 # PARALLEL CRC CALCULATION
-A software realization of crc calculation in different variants.
+A software implementation of crc calculation in different variants.
 In particular, a comparison between the performance of serial and parallel approaches has been realized.

 ## Repo content
 1. Serial implementation (bytewise):